WebFuzzing/EvoMaster/docs/publications.md

 ### 2025

-* G. Fraase, A. Arcuri.
+* G. Fraser, A. Arcuri.
   *A Retrospective on Whole Test Suite Generation: On the Role of SBST in the Age of LLMs*.
   IEEE Transactions on Software Engineering (TSE).
   [[PDF](publications/2025_tse.pdf)]